emberjs/rfcs/text/0000-handlebars-strict-mode.md

 Again, the exact wire format changes from time to time, but the key is that the content is valid JavaScript.
-This allows build tools to take this output and insert in into any context where JavaScript expressions are allowed.
+This allows build tools to take this output and insert it into any context where JavaScript expressions are allowed.

 At runtime, the "wire format" can be "rehydrated" into something consumable by Ember via the `template` function (a.k.a. [`createTemplateFactory`](https://github.com/ember-cli/ember-rfc176-data)).